 \subsection{Effectiveness (RQ1)}

 \paragraph{Real-World Datasets.} We evaluate \method on $7$ homophily and $5$ heterophily real-world graphs.
-We randomly split the edges into the training, validation and testing sets by the ratio $70\%/10\%/20\%$ for five times and report the average for fair comparison.
+We randomly split the edges into training, validation, and testing sets by the ratio $70\%/10\%/20\%$ five times and report the average for fair comparison.
 Since our goal is to propose a general GNN method, we focus on comparing \method with $6$ GNN baselines, which are general GNNs (GCN, SAGE, GAT), heterophily GNNs (H$^{2}$GCN, GPR-GNN), and a linear GNN (\textsc{SlimG}).
-While Hits@$100$ is used for evaluating on most graphs, Hits@$1000$ is used on the larger ones, namely, Products, Twitch and Pokec, which have much more negative edges in the testing sets.
+While Hits@$100$ is used for evaluating on most graphs, Hits@$1000$ is used on the larger ones, namely, Products, Twitch, and Pokec, which have much more negative edges in the testing sets.\looseness=-1

-In Table~\ref{table:exprlp}, \method outperforms GNN baselines in $11$ out of $12$ datasets, and has the highest average rank, as our derived embeddings include comprehensive graph information, i.e, structure, features and features propagated through structure.
-Compared to non-linear GNNs, \textsc{SlimG} has worse performance in most heterophily graphs, showing that it can not properly measure the node similarity of heterophily embeddings in link prediction.
+In Table~\ref{table:exprlp}, \method outperforms GNN baselines in $11$ out of $12$ datasets, and has the highest average rank, as our derived embeddings include comprehensive graph information, that is, structure, features, and features propagated through structure.
+Compared to non-linear GNNs, \textsc{SlimG} performs worse in most heterophily graphs, showing that it cannot properly measure the node similarity of heterophily embeddings in link prediction.
 By addressing the limitations of linear GNNs, \method is able to consistently outperform both \textsc{SlimG} and non-linear GNNs in both homophily and heterophily graphs.
 Note that the results in Pokec are similar to the ones in homophily graphs, since it can be labeled as either homophily (by locality) or heterophily (by gender).

 \paragraph{OGB Link Prediction Datasets.} We evaluate \method on OGB datasets.
-Table~\ref{table:ogbl} shows that \method outperforms other general GNN baselines, while using a model with much fewer parameters. \method has only $1280$ learnable parameters for all datasets, while GCN and SAGE has at least $279$K and $424$K, respectively, which is $218\times$ more than the ones that \method has.
+Table~\ref{table:ogbl} shows that \method outperforms other general GNN baselines, while using a model with much fewer parameters. \method has only $1280$ learnable parameters for all datasets, while GCN and SAGE have at least $279$K and $424$K, respectively, which is $218\times$ more than the ones that \method has.